Write a prescription

 Proceed with one of the 3 options:

-• For drugs with a Streamlined Authority option, codes will be provided.
-Choose the correct code then select Authority.
+• Codes will be provided for drugs with a Streamlined Authority option.
+Choose the correct code, then select Authority.

 • For drugs that require Authority approval, call the hotline to get the code to enter, then select Authority.